Want to reduce your WordPress website loading time?

-Speed up WordPress: How To Reduce Loading time of WordPress
+Proven Tips To Speed up WordPress: How To Improve Loading time

 One of the most significant powers of WordPress is plugins, and some of you are so obsessed with it, that you are using more than 30-40 plugins on your blog.
 Well, not all plugin is bad, and I have covered a great write-up on how many WordPress plugins you should use.

 Try to minimize the number of plugins on your blog and regularly clean up your database.
-Advanced database optimizer plugin can help you do that in no time.
+Advanced database cleaner plugin can help you do that in no time.